Dionísio Babo Soares: Political career

-In 2018, the National Parliament of East Timor was dissolved early.
+In 2018, the National Parliament of Timor-Leste was dissolved early.
 In the elections that followed the dissolution, Babo Soares was again elected to the National Parliament, this time in 10th place on the list of the Alliance for Change and Progress (AMP), of which the CNRT was part.
 On 22 June 2018, Babo Soares was sworn in as Minister for Foreign Affairs and Cooperation, and therefore again automatically relinquished his parliamentary seat.

 At the annual meeting of the United Nations General Assembly in 2018, Babo Soares was scheduled to give a speech, but fell ill.
-He was replaced at short notice by East Timor's Permanent Representative at the United Nations in New York, Milena Pires.
+He was replaced at short notice by Timor-Leste's Permanent Representative at the United Nations in New York, Milena Pires.
 Soon afterwards, Babo Soares underwent heart surgery in New York.

 Following the breakdown of the AMP coalition in the first few months of 2020, the CNRT decided on 30 April 2020 that its members serving in the VIII Constitutional Government would resign their positions.
 The CNRT informed the government of its decision on 8 May 2020, and Babo Soares resigned as Minister for Foreign Affairs and Cooperation on 25 May 2020.
+After CNRT returned to office in 2023, he became Permanent Representative of Timor-Leste to the United Nations and was elected in 2025 as one of the vice-presidents of the General Assembly.